 Compare Health Insurance Plans for Your Business — Get a Free Quote Here >>

 Nearly every business has at least some intellectual property that it needs to protect.
 For many businesses, this IP forms the backbone of their product.

 For instance, where would Uber be without its mobile app and the infrastructure undergirding it?

-If your product is based on proprietary software or other IP, it may make sense to look into patenting or copyrighting your technology.
+If your product is based on proprietary software or other IP, it may make sense to investigate patenting or copyrighting your technology.
 Even if your business doesn’t involve proprietary technology, it’s almost always a good idea to trademark your brand name, both to prevent others from operating under names that could be confusingly similar and to ensure that you aren’t inadvertently infringing on another company’s trademark.

 Many businesses put off protecting their intellectual property, often because they think it’s too expensive or not a priority.
-This might be true for certain patents, but trademarks and copyrights are relatively inexpensive.
-Besides, they’re a lot cheaper than having to change your name or pursue an infringement action down the line.
+This might be true for certain patents, but trademarks and copyrights are inexpensive.
+Besides, they're a lot cheaper than having to change your name or pursue an infringement action down the line.

 Other Small-Business Mistakes to Avoid

 The above is by no means an exhaustive list of legal issues faced by new companies.
 Indeed, the law can often seem like a monster from a nightmare.
 You cut off one head, and two grow back in its place!

 Legal matters can be overwhelming, which is why it’s important to find an attorney who you are comfortable with, and who is well versed in helping companies like yours.
 You would also do well to find an accountant and bookkeeper who can help with the tax and finance side of things, and depending on your business model, other professionals may be needed as well.